Capstone-MakerSquare/New-Neighbors/evansChanges.md

         Fix Pictures  (google places pictures have replaced the no longer available instagram ones, but they need size adjustment)
         Fix "BUY" neighborhood listing
-        Fix rental / purchase estimates (via Quandl)
+        Fix rental / purchase estimates (via Quandl) Prices from Quandl are not useful for rental size.  use small/medium/large estimates with their $/sqft, and throw in like 650/750/1000 to get usable numbers.